Videofag

-Videofag was a storefront arts space that operated in Toronto, Ontario's Kensington Market from 2012 to 2016.
+Videofag was a storefront arts space that operated in the Kensington Market neighbourhood of Toronto, Ontario from 2012 to 2016.
 Founded and run by couple William Ellis and Jordan Tannahill, who converted it from an old barbershop, the space became an influential hub for queer counterculture in the city.
 A flexible multimedia space, Videofag was designed to serve as a cinema, art gallery, nightclub or theatre space depending on the needs of any individual event.
 It also doubled as Ellis and Tannahill's home.
 Videofag often acted as a laboratory, in which artists were gifted residencies to explore new ideas.
 The space helped develop and premiere several shows that went on to high-profile presentations at major theatres and festivals internationally.

+History

 Videofag's inaugural exhibition, in 2012, was a retrospective of local queer music collective Kids on TV.
 That year, the space also presented performances by Jeremy Bailey, Casey Mecija, Nina Arsenault, as well as Salvatore Antonio and Adamo Ruggiero's Truth/Dare: A Satire (With Dance), a Madonna tribute show.
 Screenings included video work by Mike Hoolboom, John Greyson, Matthew Rankin, Adam Garnet Jones, Albert Shin, and The Hidden Cameras.

 Performances presented in 2013 included Henri Fabergé's six-hour rock opera Feint of Hart, Aurora Stewart de Peña's play The Lee Press On Nail Play, Jane Montgomery Griffiths' play Sappho...In 9 Fragments, Daniel Karasik's play The Biographer, a concert by Rae Spoon, Sky Gilbert's play To Myself at 28, Zach Russell's Grindr comi-drama Fixed, a double-bill of solo plays Tenderpits and Revenge of the Popinjay by AnimalParts, poetry performances by bill bissett, and a trilogy of dance pieces by D.A.
 Hoskins.
 Videofag also premiered Sheila Heti's play All Our Happy Days Are Stupid, the subject of her bestselling novel How Should a Person Be?, featuring a cast of fourteen mostly non-actors from Toronto's literary, music, comedy, and visual art scenes.
 The play later enjoyed sold-out runs at Toronto's Harbourfront Centre and New York City's The Kitchen.
 That year, Videofag also hosted exhibitions by Vivek Shraya, Keith Cole, and Jesi the Elder, and group shows featuring work by Bridget Moser, Life of a Craphead, FASTWÜRMS, Kalup Linzy, Will Munro, and R.M.
 Vaughan, among others.
 One notable exhibition saw Videofag transformed into a satirical Wal-Mart pop-up store, in response to the bargain chain's announced intention to build an outlet in Kensington Market.
 Screenings and new media projects included those by Jennifer Chan (artist), Daniel Cockburn, Jon Moritsugu, Francesco Gagliardi, the Radical Faeries and Sissy Boy YouTube Night, a program of Internet videos of childhood queer expression, curated by Jon Davies.